louis-langholtz/PlayRho/README.md

 *A way to play with physical behaviors like the conservation of momentum.*

-PlayRho is a real-time oriented physics engine and library that's currently best suited for 2D games.
+PlayRho is a real-time oriented physics engine and library that's currently best suited for 2-D games.
 The project name is the composition of the verb *play* with the noun *rho* where *rho* is the Greek letter often used to represent physical quantities like momentum.

 ## Background

-This is a fork by [Louis Langholtz](https://github.com/louis-langholtz) of the Box2D 2.3.2 physics engine written by Erin Catto.
+This is a fork by [Louis Langholtz](https://github.com/louis-langholtz) of the Box2D 2.3.2 physics engine originally written by Erin Catto.
 It's [licensed](LICENSE.txt) under a [Zlib License](https://opensource.org/licenses/Zlib).

 General goals of this project are: